whiteridge/Mochi/ABOUT.md

 ## What I learned

 - **Latency is a product feature.** Every step—audio capture, speech-to-text, model calls, and UI updates—adds up.
-I learned to treat the pipeline like a performance budget.
+Gemini 3 Flash stood out here: consistently fast enough to keep the conversation feeling live, so I learned to treat the whole pipeline like a performance budget.
 - **Tool use needs UX, not just prompting.** It’s not enough to *tell* a model to be careful; you need UI primitives that make “preview → confirm → execute” the default path.
+- **Gemini 3 Flash is great at practical tool orchestration.** It’s quick to map intent to structured tool calls, handles multi-step tool flows cleanly, and stays responsive while doing it.
 - **Provider-agnostic design pays off.** Supporting multiple LLM providers (and local OpenAI-compatible servers) pushed me to be explicit about schemas, streaming, and error handling.

 ## How I built it